its-mohammad-js/Your-Currency/README.md

 ## 📖 Prerequisites

-In order to run the project, we need node>=18 and npm>=10 installed on our development machines.
-[You can also check out our website online to explore more features](https://its-mohammad-js.github.io/Your-Currency/).🌐
+In order to run the project, we need node>=18 and npm>=10 installed on our development machines. <strong>[You can also check out our website online to explore more features](https://its-mohammad-js.github.io/Your-Currency/).🌐</strong>

 ## 🖥️ Local development